sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/gitops_dashboard.md

 ![Trace2](/images/gitops/trace2.png)

-In the new screen you will which pipeline build created this image.
+In the new screen you will see which pipeline build created this image.
 Here you can have multiple options.
 You can click on the pipeline name at the top to edit that pipeline.

 But most importantly you can click on the name of the commit message.

 ![Trace3](/images/gitops/trace3.png)

-The final click will take you to Github (or any other of the supported Git providers) and show the the exact commit that use used as an input to the pipeline (and therefore the source of the container image).
+The final click will take you to Github (or any of the supported Git providers) and show the exact commit that was used as an input to the pipeline (and therefore the source of the container image).

 ![Trace4](/images/gitops/trace4.png)

 This way you can also go from a deployed image back to the source code.
-This journey is only possible with Codefresh, because Codefresh has visibility both to the CI and the CD part of the process.
+This journey is only possible with Codefresh because Codefresh has visibility into both the CI and the CD part of the process.

-You can also go to the Git hash view and the pipeline view right from the GitOps dashboard as well.
+You can go to the Git hash view and the pipeline view right from the GitOps dashboard as well.